 Nevertheless, we negotiated and were guaranteed that there would be a support program for self-employed workers in the arts and culture sector.
 The Minister of Finance came to committee to tell us that, and the went into great detail explaining what it would look like, referring to the Quebec model in particular.
 In Quebec, the government supports foundations, which in turn support the self-employed workers in the sector.
 Since we found it unacceptable to leave out self-employed arts and culture workers, the guarantees we got suit us fine, and we are okay with things on that front.

 The Bloc Québécois asked the government and the Minister of Finance for something else.
 The original version of the bill gave the minister and the Governor in Council sweeping power, in legal jargon, to change all of the terms of the bill and meet any new needs that might arise.
-According to the criteria, a businesses had to have lost 50% of its sales, or 40% for businesses in a targeted sector, during the qualifying periods in order to be eligible.
+According to the criteria, a business had to have lost 50% of its sales, or 40% for businesses in a targeted sector, during the qualifying periods in order to be eligible.
 Are those good percentages?
-Unfortunately, we did not have time to explore these issues in depth due to the short timeframe we were given.
+Unfortunately, we did not have time to explore these issues in depth due to the short time frame we were given.

 The and government officials confirmed that Bill , as written, gave the minister the power to make changes by way of regulation and to adjust support levels for targeted sectors.